BerkeleyLab/assert/README.md

 * `ASSERT_MULTI_IMAGE`: Controls whether the library attempts to use multi-image Fortran features (e.g. to report the image number of an assertion failure).
-   The default is compiler-specific.
-Multi-image support can be disabled using `-DASSERT_MULTI_IMAGE=0`.
+   Default is disabled, multi-image support can be enabled using `-DASSERT_MULTI_IMAGE`.

 ### Cray Compiler Environment (CCE) `ftn`
 Because `fpm` uses the compiler name to determine the compiler identity and because